NBizzell/time-lapse-crystals/Lesson-2/worksheet2.md

     )
 ```

 This procedure is then called from within and for loop that runs until all of the frames required have been captured.
 This is defined by the `FRAMES` variable that was calculated earlier.
-For each frame the time befor ethe start of the capture process is recorded using `start = time.time()`.
+For each frame the time before the start of the capture process is recorded using `start = time.time()`.
 The procedure to capture the frames is called and passed the frame number `capture_frame(frame)`.

 The last line then waits for the set time before the next frame is due to be captured. it does that by calculating the time interval `(60 * 60 / FPH)` and subtracting the time taken to capture the frame (by subtracting the start time from the current time `(time.time() - start)`